MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Supported Platforms

-A developer preview is available for Win32 C++ on Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012/2012R2, and Windows Server 2008 R2.
+A developer preview is available for Win32 C/C++ and WinForms and WPF on .NET Framework 4.6.2 or later and .NET Core 3.0 or later on Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012/2012R2, and Windows Server 2008 R2.
 An Alpha version for WinUI 3.0 is available [here](https://docs.microsoft.com/uwp/toolkits/winui3/).
-In the future, we plan to support WebView2 on .NET.

 ## Getting Started